 Pseudonymised participant data from the Data Observatory will be used in CFHealthHub training packages, quality improvement work and dissemination to maximise the effectiveness of these activities.
 Participants will be purposely sampled and approached by a member of the CFHealthHub research team to contribute their data as a 'Patient Story'.
-A participant information sheet will be provided face to face and informed consent obtained.
+Due to the COVID-19 pandemic, consent appointments may be conducted over the telephone to reduce the risk of unnecessary patient contact.
+The CFHealthHub researchers will use an audio consent form.
+A participant information sheet will be provided either face to face, or via post if patient contact is not safe due to COVID-19, and informed consent obtained (either face-to-face, or over the telephone).
 Once consented, the participant's data will be obtained by the CTRU research team at Sheffield CTRU and Farr Institute, and pseudonymised.
 Patient stories will be uploaded to the CFHealthHub development server by the research team at the Farr Institute.
 The development server maintains the security features of the live serve but is used for technical development, training and demonstrative purposes.